Desert farming

 Desert farming is the practice of developing agriculture in deserts.
 As agriculture depends upon irrigation and water supply, farming in arid regions where water is scarce is a challenge.
 However, desert farming has been practiced by humans for thousands of years.
 In the Negev, there is evidence to suggest agriculture as far back as 5000 BC.
-Today, the Imperial Valley in southern California, Australia, Saudi Arabia, Israel and Palestine are examples of modern desert agriculture.
+Today, the Imperial Valley in southern California, Australia, Saudi Arabia, and Israel are examples of modern desert agriculture.
 Water efficiency has been important to the growth of desert agriculture.
 Water reuse, desalination, and drip irrigation are all modern ways that regions and countries have expanded their agriculture despite being in an arid climate.

 History

 Humans have been practicing and refining agriculture for millennia.
 Many of the earliest civilizations such as ancient Assyria, Ancient Egypt, and the Indus Valley Civilization were founded in irrigated regions surrounded by desert.
 As these civilizations grew, the ability to rear crops in the desert became of increasing importance.
-There are also instances of civilizations that subsisted primarily in the desert with little irrigation or rainfall, such as various western American Indian tribes.
+There are also instances of civilizations that subsisted primarily in the desert with little irrigation or rainfall, such as various western American indigenous tribes.

+Negev desert

+Byzantine rule in the 4th century gave rise to agriculture-based cities in the Negev desert and the population grew exponentially, with water harvesting efforts and general prosperity reaching a peak in the 6th century under Justinian, after which a sharp decline followed.
+German-Israeli researcher Michael Evenari has shown how novel techniques were developed, such as runoff rainwater collection and management systems, which harvested water from larger areas and directed it onto smaller plots.
+This allowed the cultivation of plants with much higher water needs than the given arid environment could provide for.
+Other techniques included wadi terracing and flash-flood dams, and imaginative features used for collecting and directing runoff water.
+The Tuleilat el-Anab, Arabic for 'grape mounds', i.e. large pile of rocks dotting the desert, probably served two purposes: of removing the rocks from the cultivated plots, and of accelerating the erosion and water transportation of topsoil from the runoff collection area onto those plots.